sheldonhull/sheldonhull.hugo/content/blog/2020-02-04-using-pester-to-improve-operational-tasks.md

 date: 2020-04-20T13:00:00.000+00:00
 title: Using Pester to Improve Operational Tasks
 slug: using-pester-to-improve-operational-tasks
-excerpt: Leverage more software development testing principles for operational tasks to improve the quality and repeatability of work completed
+summary: Leverage more software development testing principles for operational tasks to improve the quality and repeatability of work completed
 comments: true
 toc: true